 Mendelssohn: String Octet in E♭ major, op.20

 At age of 16 (1825), Felix Mendelssohn Bartholdy (1809 – 1847) wrote his famous String Octet in E♭ major, op.20 (1825).
 It’s the work of a genius, and it’s for good reason that this composition has become and remained one of Mendelssohn’s most popular compositions.
 In this composition, Mendelssohn exhibits his very typical, personal idiom: enthralling, with verve and momentum, dominated by motoric movement.
 Mendelssohn explicitly wanted the work to be played “in orchestral style” (rather than as a piece for eight individual players), with strong dynamic contrasts.
+The Movements:

 - Allegro moderato ma con fuoco (4/4)